marmelab/react-admin/docs/CustomRoutes.md

 ## Securing Custom Routes

-By default, custom routes can be accessed even by non connected users.
+By default, custom routes can be accessed even by anomymous users.
 If you want to restrict access to authenticated users, use the [`<Authenticated>`](./Authenticated.md) component when defining the route.

 ```jsx
 // in src/App.js